-This post has been sponsored by Coursera.
+This post on how to be happier has been sponsored by Coursera.
 If you haven’t heard of it, it’s an educational platform that offers online Courses, Specializations and Masters degrees.
 Some of the courses I took on Coursera are even listed on my CV!
 I recommend it to anyone looking for additional education.

 How can you become happier today, without having to earn more money, get promoted, get in the perfect shape or find your ideal dream partner?
 Read on for five scientifically-proven tips on how to do that!

-Since I started my journey of self-discovery, I’ve been reading a lot of self-help books, and I highly recommend that to anyone, whether you have a stable career, relationship, or family!
+Since I started my journey of self-discovery, I’ve been reading a lot of self-help books.
+I highly recommend that to anyone, whether you have a stable career, relationship, or family!
 The path to self-improvement never ends.

-Apart from a mass of useful books I’ve read, I’ve also recently started taking an amazing course on Coursera from Yale University, called The Science of Well-Being.
+Apart from the books I’ve read, I’ve also recently started an amazing course on Coursera from Yale University.
+It’s called The Science of Well-Being.
 Here are some of my main takeaways from it so far, neatly packed into tips on how you can make yourself be happier today!

 Remember the last time you were eating some delicious food and it was so good that you wanted to keep that flavour in your mouth forever?
 Well, savouring is not only applicable to food – you can also savour emotions, events, or moments that you are enjoying!

 Professor Laurie Santos, who teaches The Science of Well-Being course, recommends savouring experiences as a way to live a happier life.
 Savouring an experience really is similar to savouring food!
-Next time you’re doing something you enjoy, stop for a moment to really appreciate what you’re experiencing: the emotions, the company, what’s being said, and anything else you might feel.
-Take a mental snapshot of it all, so that you can always go back to that moment, remember it, and experience it again on an emotional level.
+Next time you’re doing something you enjoy, stop for a moment.
+Really try to appreciate what you’re experiencing: the emotions, the company, what’s being said, and anything else you might feel.
+Take a mental snapshot of it all.
+Now you can always go back to that moment, remember it, and experience it again on an emotional level.

 This method will help you recognise and truly appreciate the moments of happiness that you experience in your day-to-day life.
 It will also help you stay present and really feel it, be in the moment.
 Finally, it will make you more grateful for what you have in life.

-Gratitude is one of the most talked-about concepts nowadays when it comes to learning how to appreciate your life as it is already.
+Gratitude is one of the most talked-about concepts nowadays.
+It helps with learning how to appreciate your life as it is already.
 Not only does it help you understand and appreciate the people around you, practising it on a regular basis makes you much happier!
 I can say this from personal experience, too: I’ve dug myself out of my lowest lows with gratitude.

 But how do you practise gratitude?
 Start with a daily gratitude log!
 You can add it to your journal, do it in the morning or in the evening, have themes or specific numbers of items to be grateful for – whatever works for you!